sendgrid/docs/content/docs/ui/analytics-and-reporting/tracking-data-with-keen-io.md

 layout: page
 weight: 90
 group: partners
-title: Email Event Data with Keen IO
+title: Email Event Data with Keen
 navigation:
   show: true
 seo:
-  title:  Email Event Data with Keen IO
+  title:  Email Event Data with Keen
 ---

-The SendGrid [Event Webhook]({{root_url}}/for-developers/tracking-events/getting-started-event-webhook/) lets you stream all [email events]({{root_url}}/ui/analytics-and-reporting/email-activity-feed/) directly to Keen IO for real-time analysis and long term raw storage.
+The SendGrid [Event Webhook]({{root_url}}/for-developers/tracking-events/getting-started-event-webhook/) lets you stream all [email events]({{root_url}}/ui/analytics-and-reporting/email-activity-feed/) directly to Keen for real-time analysis and long term raw storage.

-It only takes a couple of minutes to start streaming email event data from SendGrid to Keen IO and once you do you can start analyzing and visualizing your data in a whole bunch of different ways.
+It only takes a couple of minutes to start streaming email event data from SendGrid to Keen and once you do you can start analyzing and visualizing your data in a whole bunch of different ways.

- ### 	Send your SendGrid Data to Keen IO
+ ### 	Send your SendGrid Data to Keen

-**Create a Keen IO and SendGrid account**
+**Create a Keen and SendGrid account**

-1. Create a <a href="https://keen.io/signup?utm_source=sendgrid_docs&utm_campaign=sendgrid">Keen IO account</a> (if you don't already have one)
+1. Create a <a href="https://keen.io/signup?utm_source=sendgrid_docs&utm_campaign=sendgrid">Keen account</a> (if you don't already have one)
 1. Create a <a href="https://sendgrid.com/user/signup"> SendGrid account</a>